totocol/cleaningdatacoursera/README.md

 * Columns are sorted to facilitate calculating the averages. order() is used for this
 * A for loop is used to calculate the averages for each subject across each of the different activities
 * Data is exported to a txt file using write.table()

+###Files Included

+This repo includes the following files

+* README.md
+* CodeBook.md = It contains the description of the different variables used and explanations behind it selection
+* run_analysis.R = It contains the script to transform the initial data into the small tidy dataset with the averages of the variables selected for each subject and for each activity

 ###License